data-gymnasia/courses/content/multivariable-calculus/content.md

 ---
 > id: step-46

-*Solution*.
-If $\lambda_1$ and $\lambda_2$ are both positive, with one close to zero and the other very large, then the graph of $f$ will be ravine-shaped.
+*Solution.* If $\lambda_1$ and $\lambda_2$ are both positive, with one close to zero and the other very large, then the graph of $f$ will be ravine-shaped.
 That's because the steep increase in one direction corresponds to one of the eigenvalues being very large, and the shallow increase in the orthogonal direction is indicated by the other eigenvalue being very small.

 ---
 > id: optimization